aumartinez/php-form-validation-upload/README.md

 ## PHP Form validation

-This samples was saw on a job add at UpWork.com, so if you got the skills to code it you may end up doing a few bucks for this.
+This sample was saw on a job add at UpWork.com, so if you got the skills to code it you may end up doing a few bucks for this.

 ## The requirements